steve-kasica/roundup/docs/references/glossery/index.md

 A table that is created by combining data from multiple source tables through operations such as stacking and packing.
 A composite table is the result of a table consolidation process and serves as a unified table schema for analysis.

-### Eager data integration

-A data integration approach where all data is consolidated into a single composite table prior to other data wrangling tasks.
-This approach emphasizes having a complete, unified dataset available for analysis.
-This approach is one fundamental way that OpenRoundup differ from other research, open-source, and commercial data integration and ETL tools.

 ### Pack Operation

 A data merging operation that combines tables based on shared columns, similar to a SQL `join`.
 Also referred to as packing tables together.